julianthome/joanaudit/README.md

 Calls :  107,181,185,191,200,201
 ```

-..JoanAudit reports the complete Path, Condition, Control Dependencies (CtrlDeps) and Calls in sequences of line numbers.
+JoanAudit reports the complete Path, Condition, Control Dependencies (CtrlDeps) and Calls in sequences of line numbers.
 If there is a scope changes (calls that lead the execution to another class), the target class is highlighted in brackets *[]*.

 # Notes